stanstan54/sql-data-analysis-project/README.md

 ## 🌟 About Me

-HEllo friends!, my name is Stanley Gracia.
-I’m an a Tech lover and is passionate about learner anything new.
+Hello friends!, my name is Stanley Gracia.
+I am just your normal tech lover and I am passionate about learner anything new.
 I am on a mission to share knowledge and make working with data enjoyable and engaging!